Brain x Machine Intelligence Lab

 • I will no longer teach BiS 429 and BCE 772.

-Summary: This course explores the theory, algorithms, and neuroscience of "temporal credit assignment," a fundamental computation in the brain and AI.
-Lectures cover the following topics:
+Summary: This course explores the theory, algorithms, and neuroscience of credit assignment , a core computational principle in the brain and AI.
+The lectures cover:

 • Temporal credit assignment (Bellman equation)